 January is National Radon Action Month.
 This is a great time for Nebraskans to test their homes.
 Radon is a cancer-causing gas that you can’t see, smell or taste, but may be a problem in your home.
 It is the second leading cause of lung cancer (after smoking) in America.
 If you smoke and your home has high radon levels, your risk of having cancer is much higher.
 During winter, homes are closed up and can trap the deadly gas.
 If any radon is in your home, there is a danger to your family’s health.
 Radon is a health risk that is easy to fix.

 Radon gas comes from the breakdown of uranium that comes up out of the ground.
 Some amount of uranium is found in most soil.
-The Four Corners District has had many high level readings in all four counties.
-Radon can enter homes through cracks or holes in floors and walls, sump pits, and drinking water from private wells.
-Once trapped inside your home radon can build up to a harmful level.
+The Four Corners District (Butler, Polk, Seward, and York Counties) has had many high-level readings in all four counties.
+Radon can enter homes through places such as cracks or holes in floors and walls, and drinking water from private wells.
+Once trapped inside your home, radon can build up to a harmful level.

 Testing is the only way to know your home’s radon levels.
 High levels have been found in all states.
 A short-term test kit is one method of testing.
 This is a do-it-yourself kit that is easy to use.
 It is best to test when windows and doors are normally closed (such as the winter when your heat is running, or in the summer when the air conditioning is running).